kanaria69/Mainecoco/README.md

-## What did the ocean say to the shore?
-Nothing, it just waved.
+## Why did the kid cross the playground?
+To get to the other slide.